SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 Image Search Path - where SikuliX looks for image files
 --------------------------------------------------------------------------

+.. versionadded:: 2.0.5
+**Topic is currently revised to reflect the new features of ImagePath**

 SikuliX maintains a list of locations to search for images when they are not found in the current script folder (a.k.a.
 BundlePath).
 This list named ``ImagePath`` is maintained internally, but can be inspected and/or modified using the following functions.

 **GENERAL ASPECTS:**
 	* as long as an image file has the ending .png, this might be omitted.
 	* you might use subfolders as well, to form a relative path to an image file
-* an image path might point to a location inside a jar file
+	* an image path might point to a location inside a jar file (:py:func:`add jar <addJarImagePath>`)
-* an image path might point to a location on the Java classpath
+	* an image path might point to a location on the Java classpath (:py:func:`add class folder <addClassImagePath>`)
-* an image path might point to a folder in the net, that is accessible via HTTP
+	* an image path might point to a folder in the net, that is accessible via HTTP (:py:func:`add net folder <addHTTPImagePath>`)
 	* SikuliX internally manages a cache for the imagefile content (standard 64 MB), where images are held in memory, thus avoiding a reload on subsequent references to the same image file.

 .. index:: Bundle Path